 Cons: Forty bucks may get you something, but it won’t get you all the premium functions of other drones on this list.
 It’s hamstrung by a 50-meter range, seven-minute flight time and antiquated 4:3 aspect ratio, which is fine for Instagram, but not great for YouTube, where 16:9 is the norm.
 If your footage is destined for greater things, you may want to spend a few more bucks.

-Like that old gum ad, the DBPOWER Discovery doubles your fun in the field, thanks to an extra battery pack included.
-Whether you’re spending time with your child or simply want another crack at capturing that hero image, this is your drone.
+Like that old gum ad, the DBPOWER Discovery doubles your fun in the field, thanks to an extra battery pack that you can switch out between flights.
+Whether you’re spending time with your child or simply want another crack at capturing that epic shot, this is your drone.